indrekis/FATImage_TCMD_plugin/ReadMe.md

 Plugin configuration
 ====================

-Configuration file, named fatdiskimg.ini, is searched at the path, provided by the TCmd (most often -- the path where wincmd.ini is located).
-If the configuration file is absent or incorrect it is created with the default configuration.
+The configuration file, named fatdiskimg.ini, is searched at the path provided by the TCmd (most often -- the path where wincmd.ini is located).
+If the configuration file is absent or incorrect, it is created with the default configuration.

 Except for the logging options, currently, the plugin rereads the configuration before opening each image (archive).